filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 LOTUS_MARKETS_PATH=...
 ```

-A client configuration inside the machine running the `mining/sealing/proving` node that wants to interact with the market node and the full node:
+A client configuration inside the machine running the `mining/sealing/proving` or `lotus-worker` node that wants to interact with the market node and the full node:

 ```
 FULLNODE_API_INFO=...